Michael Schill: University of Oregon

-President of Northwestern University
+Northwestern University

-On August 11, 2022, Schill was announced as the 17th president of Northwestern University, succeeding Morton O. Schapiro in the role.
-This happened one month after Rebecca M. Blank, who was also president-elect, announced she had an aggressive form of cancer that prohibited her from serving in the position, prompting the Board of Trustees to quickly look for a replacement.
-Schapiro offered to temporarily return to the office until Fall 2022, when Schill was to officially begin his presidency.
-Northwestern announced in February 2023 that Schill was to be inaugurated into his role that June.
+On August 11, 2022, Schill was announced as the 17th president of Northwestern University, succeeding Morton O. Schapiro.
+The previous President-designate, Rebecca M. Blank, had been diagnosed with an aggressive form of cancer that prevented her from taking the position; she died in February 2023.
+Schapiro offered to temporarily return to the office until Fall 2022, when Schill assumed his presidency.
+Schill was formally inaugurated as president in June 2023.